ccordoba12/abstract_scipy_2014/Abstract.md

 <!-- -*- mode: markdown; mode: flyspell; mode: auto-fill -*- -->

+# Brief description

+Our aim in this talk is to present a new library (tentatively called `oinspect`) which would take a docstring written in reStructured Text (or otherwise) and create two different representations of it: a rich one (based on HTML and including images, highlighted doctests and rendered Latex) and a plain text one (including extra information, like an object's class and constructor docstrings).

 # Towards a better documentation system for Scientific Python

 *Author*: Carlos Cordoba <ccordoba12@gmail.com>